-Once you have received the funds, despatch the goods as quickly as you can.
+Once you have received the funds, despatch the goods as quickly and as carefully as you can.

 Take great care to pack the item properly.
-If it is even vaguely fragile, be sure the package is labelled as such and use plenty of padding such as polystyrene balls.
+If it is even vaguely fragile, be sure the package is labelled as such and use plenty of padding such as polystyrene balls and bubble wrap.
 The last thing you want is for the goods to arrive smashed to pieces.